 The Programme Administrator must be informed of any significant change or variation to the approved scheme via a Scheme Variation Form (see Appendix 4).
-Applicants will be notified by writing if the change/variation has been approved.
-If the variation regards the reallocation of funding from an underperforming scheme to a successful scheme, clear evidence of underperformance must be provided.
+Primary Bidders will be notified by writing if the change/variation has been approved.
+If the scheme variation is in relation to the reallocation of funding from an underperforming scheme to a successful scheme, clear evidence of underperformance must be provided.

-In the event that scheme variations exceed the accepted tolerance levels, and approval has not been granted by the Utility Regulator, any relevant costs may be required to be borne by the applicant.
+In the event that scheme variations exceed the accepted tolerance levels, and approval has not been granted by the Utility Regulator, any relevant costs may be required to be borne by the Primary Bidder.